 A critical decision to make prior to building is whether to bulk import building supplies, or to arrange purchase through a local business.
 There are several considerations.

 Cost is of course foremost.
-Due to the additional efficiencies of bulk importation, and the large dealer discounts, it’s difficult to beat the price of heavy materials such as lumber, especially considering the project discounts that local suppliers are often willing to give.
+Due to the additional efficiencies of bulk importation and the large dealer discounts, it’s difficult to beat the price of heavy materials such as lumber, especially with the project discounts that local suppliers are often willing to give.
 For smaller items and fixtures, it’s possible to save 25% or more if items are imported by the container.

 Building Materials Available in the Turks and Caicos